DA0-DA0/dao-contracts/contracts/external/dao-proposal-incentives/README.md

 ## Query

 - **ProposalIncentives { height: Option<u64> }**: Returns the current configuration of the proposal incentives.
 The `height` parameter is optional and can be used to query the incentives at a specific blockchain height, providing a snapshot of the incentives at that point in time.

-## Configuration

-The incentives can be adjusted at any time by the owner of the contract.
-The rewards are determined based on the configuration at the proposal's `start_time`.
-This allows for dynamic adjustment of incentives to reflect the DAO's evolving priorities and resources.